Handbook on Assessment at Duke

 [2] https://assessment.trinity.duke.edu/assessment-roundtable#fall2017

-The Office of Assessment administers course evaluations on behalf of Trinity College academic departments.
-The questionnaire occasionally is revised at the request of and in partnership with the Provost’s Office, and we inform program officers by email as soon as the updates are finalized.
-General instructions for academic departments and programs[1] are available online, and are distributed by email each term prior to the opening of the course evaluation window.
+The Office of University Assessment administers course evaluations on behalf of Trinity College academic departments and other schools.
+The questionnaire rarely is revised at the request of and in partnership with the Provost’s Office, and we inform program officers by email as soon as the updates are finalized.
+General instructions for academic departments and programs[1],[2] are available online, and are distributed by email each term prior to the opening of the course evaluation window.
+Student questionnaires and associated “codebooks” also are available on our website.[3]

 Schedule